freeipa/freeipa/doc/designs/krb-ticket-policy.md

 #### WebUI Workflow:

 In Policy/Kerberos Ticket Policy tab, there is a table where administrators can specify max renew and life for each supported auth indicator.

-### Ticket lifetime jitter

-Ticket lifetimes can be jittered so that renewals / re-issues do not overwhelm the KDC at a certain moment.
-The feature is enabled automatically so that we can avoid triggering an LDAP query on every `AS_REQ` and `TGS_REQ`.

 ## Implementation